Our Board

 She was selected, along with her Mercer Island High School team, to the State of Washington High School Tennis Hall of Fame.
 She attended the University of Washington where she was a four-year Varsity tennis athlete.
 She was previously Director of Tennis at Illahe Hills Country Club as well as on the staff at Salem Tennis & Swim Club and Courthouse Tennis Center.
 Other employment has included management of orthopedic clinics, internal bookkeeping for CPA firms and a private school and as a front office staff member at South Salem High while her boys were students there.

-Each spring she coaches the South Salem High School Girl’s Tennis team.
-She will enter her ninth year in that capacity in February 2023.
-Nancy feels that being a tennis coach is an opportunity to give back to the sport that has enriched her life both personally and professionally.
+Nancy is also a retired coach of South Salem High School Girl’s Tennis team.
+Nancy felt that being a tennis coach was an opportunity to give back to the sport that has enriched her life both personally and professionally.
 Nancy’s husband John is a South Salem and Oregon State grad.
 Her sons Matt and Chad both attended South and were involved in South Salem athletics as well as collegiate athletics at the University of Puget Sound and Oregon State.

 Darcie Jones